-Exposure requires completing an Authorization for Examination or Treatment form with Concentra and a Report of Injury form from SLU Risk Management and the Business Office in the School of Nursing.
+Exposure requires completing a Report of Injury form from SLU Risk Management and the Business Office in the School of Nursing.

-- The Authorization for Examination or Treatment form can be completed by the faculty member and must be presented to the Concentra representatives. - The Report of Injury form must be sent to the Business Manager who in turn will send the form to Risk Management.
+• The Report of Injury form must be sent to the Business Manager who in turn will send the form to Risk Management.